- Calcium is a mineral that gives strength to your bones.

 How much calcium do I need?

 Children and teenagers between the ages of 9 and 18 should aim for 1,300 milligrams per day, which is about 4 servings of high-calcium food or drinks.
 Each 8-ounce glass of milk (whether 1%, 2%, or whole) and each cup of yogurt has about 300 milligrams of calcium.
-Adults 19 to 50 years of age should aim for 1,000 milligrams per day.
+Adults 19 to 50 years of age should aim for 1,000 milligrams, or about 3 servings, per day.

 How do I know how much calcium is in the foods I eat?